reizn7/Auxicordo/README.md

-Auxicordo-
-Emotion-aware notes and music companion app
-Tech Stack: React.js (Vite), Node.js, MongoDB, OpenAI API, JavaScript, HTML/CSS

-Brief:
+🎶 Auxicordo – Emotion-Aware Notes & Music Companion

-Auxicordo is a productivity and emotional wellness app that intelligently blends note-taking with mood-based music suggestions and visual themes.
-It analyzes user emotions from both text and voice notes using AI models (OpenAI APIs), offering personalized song recommendations and dynamic note themes (e.g., calming visuals for sad moods).
-Designed with creativity and mental clarity in mind, Auxicordo also features a Mind Map Mode for brainstorming connections and a Dream Mode that visualizes notes in an abstract, artistic format.
+Auxicordo is a productivity + emotional wellness app that merges the simplicity of note-taking with the power of music and AI-driven emotional insights.
+By analyzing your text and voice notes, it suggests music that matches your mood, transforms your notes with dynamic themes, and even visualizes your thoughts in creative ways.

+✨ Think of it as your intelligent journal that listens, understands, and vibes with you.

+🚀 Tech Stack

+Frontend: React.js (Vite), HTML5, CSS3, JavaScript

+Backend: Node.js, Express.js

+Database: MongoDB

+AI Models: OpenAI API (text + voice emotion analysis)

+Other: TailwindCSS (UI), APIs for music recommendations

-Key Features:
+🌟 Key Features

+🎭 Emotion Detection

-Emotion detection from text and voice using AI
+Understands emotions from both written notes and voice recordings.

-Mood-based background themes and ambient visuals

-AI-powered song suggestions aligned with user emotions
+Powered by AI models for accurate mood analysis.

+🎨 Mood-Based Themes

+Notes adapt to your emotional state with calming, uplifting, or energetic background themes & visuals.

-Mind Map Mode for connected thinking
+🧠 Mind Map Mode

+A connected thinking space where you can visualize your notes as a web of ideas.

+Great for brainstorming, planning, and problem-solving.

+🌌 Dream Mode

+Transforms your notes into abstract, artistic visualizations.

-Dream Mode for immersive creative writing
+Designed to inspire creative writing & self-expression.

+📝 Core Note-Taking

-Clean UI with edit/delete/add functionality for notes
+Clean and minimal UI for:

+➕ Adding notes

+🛠️ Future Enhancements

+🔔 Smart reminders based on mood

+📊 Emotion history & insights dashboard

+🎤 Real-time voice mood detection during note dictation

+🤝 Community playlist sharing

+✏️ Editing notes

+❌ Deleting notes